10 Essential Easter Verses for Kids – with Printables!

 Easter Bible Verses

-How are some printable Bible verses going to help you in teaching your children about Easter?
-Well truthfully, they are just a tool.
+How are some printable Bible verses going to help you in teaching your children about Easter and the story of Christ Jesus?
+Well truthfully, they are just tools.
 Just a tool of hopefully many more that you are using to correctly reinforce the Easter and gospel story.
+In God’s Word, there is great power and these Bible verses are a way to teach our children the power of the resurrection and the gift of salvation!

 Short Easter Verses for Kids